bwolmarans/SDE-NGINX-Gateway-Fabric/validation-and-troubleshooting/README.md

 kubectl describe nodes w1-mgmt.lab.f5npi.net
 ```

-Next check for any pod that is explicitly not in the the running state.
+Check all the pods

 ```bash
 kubectl get pods --all-namespaces
 ```
+Check for any pod that is explicitly not in the the running state.

 ```bash
 kubectl get pods --all-namespaces --field-selector=status.phase!=Running